eddychn/crop_classification_tensorflow/README.md

 - These raw-images arec onverted into hybrid images manually for better classification purpose.
 - In data cleaning, labeling of image is done as well with help of LabelImg tool.
 - In the pre-porcessing stage the bounding box are converted into its values in the excel file where missing value and NaN value are treated by calculating the average of the     respective columns.

-NOTE- LabelImg is freely available on github.
-Click on the link https://github.com/tzutalin/labelImg to have a look on the LabelImg.

 ###  3. Model Analysis